Republic F-105 Thunderchief: Design phase

+Initial flights

-The YF-105A prototype first flew on 22 October 1955, with the second YF-105A following on 28 January 1956.
+On 22 October 1955, the YF-105A prototype made its maiden flight.
+After 22 hours of flight time, the prototype was returned to the factory for repairs after sustaining major damage.
+The second YF-105A made its first flight on 28 January 1956.
 Despite being powered by a less potent J57-P-25 engine with 15000 lbf of afterburning thrust, the first prototype attained the speed of Mach 1.2 on its maiden flight.
 (The J75 was expected to generate 24500 lbf with afterburner.)
-Both aircraft featured conventional wing root air intakes and slab-sided fuselages typical of the early jets; Republic viewed the prototypes as not being representative of the true capability of the aircraft due to numerous changes prior to production.
-Insufficient power and aerodynamic problems with transonic drag, as well as Convair's experience with their F-102, led to a redesign of the fuselage to conform to the area rule, giving it a characteristic "wasp waist".
-In combination with the distinctive forward-swept variable-geometry air intakes which regulated airflow to the engine at supersonic speeds and the J75 engine, this redesign enabled the F-105B to attain Mach 2.15.
+Both aircraft featured conventional wing root air intakes and slab-sided fuselages typical of the early jets; Republic viewed the prototypes as not being representative of the true capability of the aircraft due to numerous changes that were enacted prior to production.
+Specifically, insufficient power and aerodynamic problems with transonic drag, as well as Convair's experience with their F-102, had led to a redesign of the fuselage to conform to the area rule, giving it a characteristic "wasp waist".
+The F-105's reworked air intake was designed with a unique forward-swept shape, which was derived from Antonio Ferri's work on the proposed Republic XF-103 ramjet-powered interceptor.
+In combination with the distinctive forward-swept variable-geometry air intakes, which regulated airflow to the engine at supersonic speeds, and the J75 engine, this redesign enabled the F-105B to attain Mach 2.15.

-Into production

-In March 1956, the USAF placed a further order for 65 F-105Bs and 17 RF-105Bs.
+During March 1956, the USAF placed a further order for 65 F-105Bs and 17 RF-105Bs.
 In order to conduct the nuclear mission, an MA-8 fire control system, AN/APG-31 ranging radar, and K-19 gunsight to allow for toss bombing were integrated.
-The first pre-production YF-105B flew on 26 May 1956.
-Five of the F-105C trainer variant were added to the procurement plan in June 1956, before being canceled in 1957.
+On 26 May 1956, the first pre-production YF-105B made its maiden flight.
+Five of the F-105C trainer variant were added to the procurement plan in June 1956, before being canceled during 1957.
 The RF-105 reconnaissance variant was canceled in July 1956.
-The first production F-105B was accepted by the Air Force on 27 May 1957.
+The first production F-105B was accepted by the USAF on 27 May 1957.
 In June 1957, Republic Aviation requested that the F-105 be named Thunderchief, continuing the sequence of the company's Thunder-named aircraft: P-47 Thunderbolt, F-84 Thunderjet, and F-84F Thunderstreak.
-The USAF made the name official a month later.
+The USAF made this name official one month later.